 Reporting fuelwood or charcoal as primary cooking source 100 85 82 85

 Leaving land fallow ^g 9 15 18 9

-Clearing forestg 21 0 33 30
+Clearing forest ^g 21 0 33 30

 Reporting decreased opportunity for clearing forest ^g 58 78 7 0

 Clearing land for crops ^g 21 0 33 30

-Clearing land for pastureg 0 0 0 0
+Clearing land for pasture ^g 0 0 0 0

-- a Average no. of hectares cleared over the past two years among households that reported clearing of any forest. - b Average no. of hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood. - e Percentage of households among those that reported any consumption of forest products over the past - f Percentage of households among those that reported any cash income from forest products over the past two years. - g In the two years prior to the survey.
+b Average no. of hectares left fallow among households that reported leaving any land fallow.

+c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood.

+d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood.

+e Percentage of households among those that reported any consumption of forest products over the past two years.

+f Percentage of households among those that reported any cash income from forest products over the past two years.